Walking & Cycling | A Visitor's & Local's Guide

 Coastal Bike Hire is near the seafront and offers mountain bikes available for rental.
 All bikes come with a safety helmet, high visibility waistcoat, repair kit and lock.

-Price is £13.00 a day.
+Price's from £13.00 a day.
 Open daily and when an enquiry is received arrangements are made with customer to collect their bike.

 Newholme, Westover Road, Milford On Sea SO41 0PW | 01590 642376 / 07759 738994